Step-by-step guide to Winter health - what is best

 With so many cold and flu products on offer, how do you know which ones are best for you?
 This handy guide from Fusion® Health's co-founder Paul Keogh will help you choose with confidence.

-Are you trying to avoid catching a cold this winter?
+Keen to stay healthy this winter?
 Most adults get two or three of them a year.
-So, what can you do to improve those odds?
+So, what can you do to support your immune health?
 And how can you ease the symptoms if you do come down with a cold or the flu?
 As is so often the case with natural medicine, when it comes to winter health, there’s no ‘one size fits all’ solution.
 A wide variety of natural medicines may be indicated at different times, making the shelves of your health food store even more tricky than usual to navigate.
 If you’re feeling confused, the following guide will help you choose the herbs and nutrients that are best suited for what you’re going through.

 The ‘I can’t afford to get sick’ phase